 Root canal treatment aims to save the tooth by treating the infection and removing the bacteria from within the tooth.
 All the infected or damaged pulp is removed from inside the tooth and the empty canals are filled with an inert material to avoid further infection.
 With the food source having been removed, bacteria cannot survive.

 Root canal treatment is often completed over two visits.
-At the first visit the infected pulp is removed and any absesses which may be present are drained.
+At the first visit the dentist will remove the infected pulp and any abscess which may be present are drained.
 The root canals are then cleaned and shaped ready for filling.
 A temporary filling is put in and left to settle.
 A second visit is required to check the tooth and to ensure all the infection has cleared before the tooth is permanently filled.